USEPA/e-manifest/docs/src/Services/Manifest/validation.md

    }
    ```

-7. If Emanifest.designatedFacility.epaSiteId or Emanifest.rejectionInfo.alternateDesignatedFacility.siteId is provided,
+7. If `Emanifest.designatedFacility.epaSiteId` or `Emanifest.rejectionInfo.alternateDesignatedFacility.siteId` is
-   the following applies
+   provided, the following applies

-   7.1.
-If Emanifest.containsPreviousRejectOrResidue == true, the service generates the following
+   - 7.1.
+If `Emanifest.containsPreviousRejectOrResidue == true`, the service generates the following warning:
-   warning:

    ```json
    {